-STUDY ONE
+STUDY 1

 The existence of the computational error and its behavioral consequences as specified in hypotheses 1 and 2 were first assessed by asking participants to compare the effect of two sequential percentage changes (pure and mixed increases and decreases that were either favorable or unfavorable) with that of a single, arithmetically equivalent percentage change.
-To enhance generalizability, we replicated the study across two contexts describing changes in fuel efficiency and price respectively.
-A description of the stimuli in each cell, the specific percentages used in each cell, and the associated testable hypotheses, are presented in table 2 (see figure 1 for a sample stimulus corresponding to cell N in table 2).
+To enhance generalizability, we replicated the study across two contexts describing changes in fuel efficiency and price, respectively.
+A description of the stimuli in each cell, the specific percentages used in each cell, and the associated testable hypotheses are presented in table 2 (see fig. 1 for a sample stimulus corresponding to cell N in table 2).
 Different cover stories were used to accommodate the diversity of the stimuli in the two settings.

 The use of different cover stories is to increase the realism of the stimuli.
 For example, we used decreases in gasoline price for beneficial decrease conditions, gas price increases for harmful increase conditions, depreciation in a car's value for harmful decrease conditions, and increases in a mutual fund's price as beneficial increases.
-The manipulation cannot be achieved realistically with the same cover story because, for instance, from the consumer's standpoint, an increase in the price of gas can not realistically be framed as "beneficial".
-In the analyses below, while the use of different cover stories is a potential confounding concern for the comparisons of cell means across different experimental conditions, it is not a concern for comparisons of each cell mean with the normatively correct answer (i.e., the mid-point of the scale).
+The manipulation cannot be achieved realistically with the same cover story because, for instance, from the consumer's standpoint, an increase in the price of gas cannot realistically be framed as "beneficial."
+In the analyses below, while the use of different cover